unicef/kindly-website/README.md

 ## Hosting

-The website is hosted using [GitHub Pages](https://pages.github.com/) using the `gh-pages` branch.
-The process of updating the website is automated through [GitHub Actions](https://docs.github.com/en/actions) through [.github/workflows/build-deploy.yml](.github/workflows/build-deploy.yml) following the documentation provided in the following article: [Deploying a React App Using GitHub Pages and GitHub Actions](https://codeburst.io/deploying-a-react-app-using-github-pages-and-github-actions-7fc14d380796)
+The website is hosted using [Cloudflare Pages](https://pages.cloudflare.com/) using the `main` branch.
+The process of updating the website is automated through [GitHub Actions](https://docs.github.com/en/actions) through [.github/workflows/build-deploy.yml](.github/workflows/build-deploy.yml).
+After the GitHub Action builds the page, Cloudflare Pages takes over to deploy the `main` branch.

 ## Embed Form